maavumich/project0/docs/assignment.md

 cin.
 The random number can be generated using the information found [Here](www.cplusplus.com/reference/cstlib/rand/).
 Give feedback based on the guess.
 If the number was too high output "Too High", if number was too low output "Too Low."
 If number was correct output "You win" then exit the program.
 Give the player an infinite number of guesses at first, then give the player a finite number of guesses.

+Write your implementation in exercise2.cpp.

 *Extra Challenge:*
 Make a dynamic number of guesses using rand and modulus.